ayoubmouhib/sysaudit/README.md

 python3 -m venv venv
 source venv/bin/activate   # On Windows: venv\Scripts\activate

-# Install the only dependency
+# Install the runtime dependencies
-pip install psutil
+pip install -r requirements.txt
 ```

-> The script also gracefully self-checks for `psutil` at import time and exits with a clear installation instruction if it's missing — no cryptic `ModuleNotFoundError` traceback.
+> The script also gracefully self-checks for `psutil` and `PyYAML` at import time and exits with a clear installation instruction if either dependency is missing — no cryptic `ModuleNotFoundError` traceback.

 ---